juanjaragavi/prompts/prompts/talent-assisto-saas.md

 The form includes questions such as information about the user, some information to set up the assistant such as its name and duties, and finally the user will upload some documents with information about the company and/or the area he or she works for (please see the attached screenshots of an MVP we have already built).

-After filling out the form, the user will be redirected to a simple chatbot interface where they can ask their newly created assistant questions and upload documents or photos.
+After filling out the form, the user will be redirected to a simple chatbot interface where they can ask their newly created assistant questions and upload documents.

-TalentAssisto will connect via REST API to the no-code external platform Make.com <https://make.com> to integrate with third party applications such as Gmail, OpenAI and others.

 ## Key Responsibilities and Behaviors